UlasAkgun/react-polymorphic-forwardref/README.md

 # react-polymorphic-forwardref

-This package is massively inspired by [react-polymorphed](https://github.com/nasheomirro/react-polymorphed).
-It handles the `typescript` version `5.x.x`, plus allows using already polymorphic components for further polymorphism.
+This package is heavily inspired by [react-polymorphed](https://github.com/nasheomirro/react-polymorphed) and addresses changes introduced in `TypeScript` version `5.x.x`.

+In addition to supporting polymorphism with native HTML elements, it also enables polymorphing into existing polymorphic components.

 ## Basic Usage